 Please note that in order to complete these steps you must have admin access to Plesk.
+As such, this will not work for Shared Hosting customers, and only applies to VPS Customers.

 If you’ve specified IP allows/denies using Plesk 12+ then it’s using nginx to handle those denies.
 This is great for performance and resource consumption, but not great when it comes to compatibility with features initially configured for apache use, like custom error documents.